 This article introduces how to merge two partitions on Windows 10 (32/64 bit).
-To combine disk partitions, you may either use Disk Management or 3rd party software.
+To combine partitions in Windows 10/8/7, you may either use Disk Management or 3rd party partition editor.

-Merge partitions means combine 2 disk partitions into a larger one.
-Two typical situations to merge Windows 10 partitions: 1, system C drive or a data volume is running out of space, by combining with other partitions you can add the disk space to increase free space.
-2, there are too many volumes causing it difficult to identify the partition and files you need.
+Merging partitions means combine 2 partitions/volumes into a larger one.
+Two typical example why merging partitions in Windows 10/8/7: 1, system C drive runs out of space, by combining it with another partition you can increase C drive free space.
+2, there are too many volumes causing it difficult to locate partition and the files you need.
 In this article, I'll introduce 2 ways to merge Windows 10 partitions with detailed steps.
 To Windows 8 and 7, the steps are the same.

 2 ways to merge disk partition